Zaapi/Zaapi-Backend-Interview/README.md

-# Zaapi Interview process project
+# Zaapi Interview Project

 ### Stage 1

 This project serves as a base for the first stage of the interview process at Zaapi.

-Take this opportunity to inspect the code, run the project and try to debug and fix the issues you find in this existing project built with Express.
+Take this opportunity to inspect the code, run the project and try to debug and fix the issues you find in this existing project built using Express.
-During your interview you will need to answer questions about how you found the bugs you found, whats the reason behind your specific fixes are, and why you decided some particular working code needed improvement.
+During your interview you will need to answer questions about how you found the bugs, the reason behind the fixes you made, and why you decided some particular working code needed improvement.

-### Goal
+### Goals
 1. Be able to run the project
 2. Identify and fix bugs
 3. Improve performance when possible